maolro/raldamain/en/rules/ranks/Weapons/natural attacks.md

   | Deflect projectiles | Trap blade         |
   | Pressure point      | Whirlwind of steel |

-- **Bite**: You are capable of inflicting greivous wouds with your jaw.
+- **Bite**: You are capable of inflicting grievous wounds with your jaw.
 Once per turn as a bonus action you can bite a grappled or incapacitated target. a bite will deal 1d6 + STR piercing damage and all permanent injuries inflicted with it will increase by 1 step.
 The abilities Stunning fist, punishing kick, pressure point and precise fist will not function on a bite.

 - **Tentacle**: You possess a flexible tentacle with which you can attack and grapple your foes.
-A tentacke has a reach of 10 feet deals as much damage as a base bludgeoning attack.
+A tentacle has a reach of 10 feet deals as much damage as a base bludgeoning attack.
 Instead of dealing damage a tentacle can be used to grab a part of your target's body, causing them to become entangled and impeding them from moving more than 15 feet away from you.
 Escaping from a tentacle grab works the same way as escaping from a grapple.
 Certain weapon attributes will be substituted with those from chains as indicated in the following table:

   | Attribute          | Substitution    |
   | ------------------ | --------------- |